-A Los Angeles Superior Court Judge tossed out a monumental $417 million talc award on Friday, citing jury misconduct, trial errors, and excessive damages.
-The judge’s decision marks the second baby powder lawsuit to be flipped within five days after a Missouri judge overturned a $72 million verdict on October 17.
+A Los Angeles Superior Court Judge tossed out the monumental $417 million Echeverria talc verdict on Friday, citing jury misconduct, trial errors, and excessive damages.
+The judge’s decision marks the second baby powder lawsuit to be flipped within five days after a Missouri judge overturned the $72 million Fox talc verdict on October 17.

 Problems with Echeverria’s Trial